Afudu/P4_OpenClassroom/README.md

     - Perform player pairings using the Swiss tournament system.

-    - Display reports on players, all rounds and matches played in a tournament.
+    - Display reports on players, and all tournament's rounds and matches played

 # Code Structure and Database
 The application is entirely in Python and follows the Model-View-Controller (MVC) design pattern.